deepesdl/deepesdl-doc/docs/design/concept.md

-applications and services granted to each project, that is, a common **xcube Server** and **geoDB** is provided to serve the public catalogue and visualisation tools; a public **REST API** will allow accessing the services programmatically.
+applications and services granted to each project, that is, a common **xcube Server** and **geoDB** is provided to serve the public catalogue and visualisation tools; a public **REST API** allows accessing the services programmatically.
 Public services will later also comprise a Jupyter Book  (JB) or Notebook Viewer  (NBviewer) service, so that selected Project-JNBs can be elaborated into published, story-telling books.